maxim-saplin/dikt/README.md

 One-hand adapted, off-line dictionary with simplistic UI, dark and light themes

 WordNet® 3 (large lexical dictionary of English) is bundled with the app.
 Other dictionaries can be imported from JSON files.

-How do I get those files?
-You can use dictionaries available in various formats (DSL, StarDict, etc.) and convert them using PyGlossary free tool (available on GitHub) to JSON.
+How do I get JSON dictionaris?
+You can use available dictionaries in various formats (DSL, StarDict, etc.) and convert them using PyGlossary free tool (available on GitHub) to JSON.

 ## Try/Download